TEACHING IN A GLOBAL CULTURAL CLASS ENVIRONMENT. The Culturally Responsive Teaching (CRT) approach

 TRAINING MODULES:

 Module 3: The teaching profession today.
-Training and the cultural impact between school and daily family life
+The cultural impact between school and daily family life: teachers’ knowledge and attitudes towards students with different cultural backgrounds;

-Module 4: Existing tools and resources for teachers
+Module 4: Existing tools and resources for teachers: cultivating Cross-cultural communication;

-Module 5: Discovering new perspectives, developing new competencies of culturally responsive teachers and checking strategies
+Module 5: Sharing teaching approaches, developing new competencies of culturally responsive teaching and checking strategies;

 LEARNING OUTCOMES: